Recipe: Jessie Spiby’s Spicy, Summery Squid and Prawn Pasta

 Roughly chop chillies or blitz in a food processor.
 Set aside.

-Heat 1-2 tablespoons of olive oil in a heavy-based fry pan on medium heat.
+For the pasta, Heat 1-2 tbsp of olive oil in a heavy-based fry pan on medium heat.
 Add garlic and cook until fragrant, being careful not to brown.
 Add fennel seeds, wine, stock and tomatoes.
 Simmer for 5 minutes or until tomatoes begin to collapse.
 Remove from heat.

 Cook pasta to packet instructions in a pot of heavily salted water.
 Drain and add to sauce along with the butter.
 Toss to combine.